peter88213/scap_novx/docs/usage.md

 ---

-The scap2novx Python script creates a novelyst project from a Scapple outline.
+The scap2novx Python script creates a noveltree project from a Scapple outline.

 ## Instructions for use